 7. White Papers

 White papers are information-rich content pieces that offer commentary, solutions and statistics on a particular topic.

-White papers are rich in detail.
-They are one of the best ways of positioning yourself as a thought leader and build credibility and respect within your sector.
+Rich in detail, white papers are one of the best ways to position yourself as a thought leader.
+They help you to build credibility and respect within your sector.
 They are also fantastic lead magnets.

 A well-constructed, considered white paper can be a great lead generator and showcase for your organisation.

 After a stuttering start, back in the day, podcast subscriber and listening numbers are now climbing vertically.

 There are around sixty million active Facebook business pages but only 750,000 podcasts available.
 Whilst that may seem like a big number, after drilling down to topic, you can often find that there are just a handful of podcasts covering your particular sector or specialism.

 Podcasts are high-engagement and low-competition.
 They position you as a leader in your sector, are mobile friendly, free to air and the entertainment choice for many a lunch-break or commute to work.